cleesmith/NiceGUI-primer/README.md

 Why?

-- NiceGUI is new compared to cut-off training dates of many AI LLM's
+- NiceGUI is new compared to the cut-off training dates of many AI LLM's
-- while impressive being a dynamically created website for documentation, a text file is smaller, faster, easier to ingest by AI's
+- While impressive for humans, being a dynamically created website for documentation, a text file is smaller, faster, easier to ingest by AI's

 The [primer for NiceGUI](https://chatgpt.com/g/g-n2O45ylVT-nicegui-primer) is available for use as a GPT on OpenAI's GPT store.
-While it's offered by me as free to use tool; you may have to have a ChatGPT account ($'s).
+While it's offered by me as a free to use tool; you may have to setup a ChatGPT account (maybe $'s).
 Also, it's not just limited to chatting about NiceGUI, the GPT is backed by GPT-4 so it can be used for any typical chat activities and capable of coding in Python.
 > It turns out that there are several existing GPT's being offered regarding NiceGUI, see: [Exploring GPTs](https://chatgpt.com/gpts).